 — Julie Van Rosendaal (@dinnerwithjulie) November 9, 2020

 I went hunting and found these items and much more at various small businesses around Calgary.
-It was so fun to browse their websites!
-If you don’t live in Calgary, you can likely find similar retailers in your community.
+(If you don’t live in Calgary, you can likely find similar retailers in your community.)

 Grocery store olive oil is fine for everyday cooking, but for drizzling, dipping, and dressing, a higher quality, extra-virgin, perhaps flavoured olive oil is a real treat.

 |Find it locally at… Blue Door Oil & Vinegar, where they carry a mind-blowing selection of oils, vinegars, olives, and other specialty foods.
-Shop online or in person, 8561 8a Ave SW, #3126.
+8561 8a Ave SW, #3126.

 2. Gourmet flavoured vinegar

 Mix it with that good olive oil for a bread dip, toss it with cut fruit, drizzle over roasted potatoes, grilled fish, or poached pears.

 |Find it locally at… The Cookbook Co.
-Cooks, where you’ll find vinegars like champagne and tarragon, high quality olive oil, local specialty foods like Brassica mustards, stunning gourmet gift baskets, and of course, over 1000 cookbook titles.
-Online store coming first week of December, or shop in person, 722-11 Avenue SW.
+Cooks, where you’ll find vinegars like champagne and tarragon, high quality olive oil, local specialty foods like Brassica mustards, stunning gourmet gift baskets, and of course, over a thousand cookbook titles.
+722-11 Avenue SW.

 3. Locally roasted coffee

 |Find it locally at… Fratello Coffee Roasters, where they pride themselves on coffee that is “consciously chosen, responsibly purchased, carefully roasted”.
 They also carry coffee brewing gear and a few loose teas.
-Shop online or in person, 4021-9th St. SE or at Analog Coffee (various locations).
+4021-9th St. SE or at Analog Coffee (various locations).

 4. Specialty tea

-After I recently published 10 low-sugar beverages that aren’t (plain old) water, people came out in droves to sing the praises of their favourite calming tea, especially this year.
-So perhaps your loved one might enjoy an exploration of new teas?
+After I published 10 low-sugar beverages that aren’t (plain old) water, people came out in droves to sing the praises of their favourite calming tea, especially this time of year.

 5. Locally made preserves